supplier audit inside china factory for execution risk evaluation

 A factory audit is not designed to answer:

-Should this supplier be selected?
+“Should this supplier be selected?”

 It only answers:

-What is visible at the time of the visit
+What is visible at the time of the visit.

-A real decision requires deeper verification.
+A real supplier decision requires deeper verification.

 What Comes Next: Supplier Verification